nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

-## Skill - Setup FTP server and F client in Windows using IIS, Filezilla server and WinSCP
+## Skill - Setup FTP server and FTP client in Windows using IIS, Filezilla server and WinSCP

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)